datasnack/dh-ghana/README.md

 Create custom app to add new functionality and/or overload templates (i.e., start page).

     mkdir ./src/<name>
-    docker-compose exec datahub python manage.py startapp <name> ./src/<name>
+    docker compose exec datahub python manage.py startapp <name> ./src/<name>

 Then add it in the `.env` to the key `INSTALLED_USER_APPS` (comma separated list) like `src.<name>`.

 Finally, inside the created app in `src/<name>/apps.py` change `name = <name>` to `name = src.<name>`.

-After that you need to rebuild/start the container with `docker-compose up -d`.
+After that you need to rebuild/start the container with `docker compose up -d`.